 At AstraZeneca Ireland, we aim to stimulate continued creativity throughout our organisation by maintaining a culture in which our people feel valued, energised and rewarded for their ideas and contribution to our success - ideas which can make a difference in all aspects of our business and to healthcare in Ireland.

 Currently about 60 people are employed by AstraZeneca in Ireland with a wide range of expertise in different areas including sales, marketing, medical & regulatory affairs, IT, finance and administration.
 Our Dublin office serves as a hub of communication between our office-based staff and more than half the company's employees that are directly involved in promotion of the company's medicines to healthcare professionals throughout the country.

 We market medicines that are designed to improve the health and quality of life of patients in Ireland - medicines which are innovative and effective.
-In Ireland, AstraZeneca's main focus is in 5 therapy areas: Cardiovascular disease, Diabetes medicines with our Alliance Partners BMS, Pain, Neuroscience/CNS, Oncology and Respiratory.
+In Ireland, AstraZeneca's main focus is in 5 therapy areas: Cardiovascular disease, Diabetes medicines, Pain, Neuroscience/CNS, Oncology and Respiratory.